Trump Administration Wants to Cut the Power of SNAP for Millions

 New Trump Administration Rule Will Create More Hunger and Poverty

 The Trump administration’s final public charge rule would increase hunger and poverty across the nation, and force immigrant families — including those with U.S. citizen children — to make impossible choices between food and family.
-The FRAC strongly opposes this deeply flawed, mean-spirited rule.
-The rule is slated to take effect on October 15 unless Congress or the courts act to stop or delay it.
+The DHS rule is not in effect.
+Federal Judges have issued preliminary injunctions–including nationwide injunctions from courts in New York, Washington and Maryland—that stopped the rule from taking effect October 15, 2019, as originally scheduled.
+See FRAC’s statement on the rule.